Geometric triangulations and the Teichm\"uller TQFT volume conjecture for twist knots: Introduction

 \

 The first part of this paper deals with topological constructions of triangulations for twist knot complements (Sections \ref{sec:trig} and \ref{sub:even:trig}).

 In the seventies, Thurston showed that hyperbolic geometry was deeply related to low-dimensional topology.
-He notably conjectured that almost every (irreducible atoroidal) $3$-manifold admits a complete hyperbolic metric \cite{Th2}, which was later proved by Perelman.
-For $3$-manifolds with toroidal boundary, such as complements of knots in the three-sphere, this hyperbolic metric is unique up to isometry, by the Mostow-Prasad rigidity theorem \cite{Mo, Pr}.
+He notably conjectured that every compact, oriented, irreducible, atoroidal $3$-manifold $M$ with (empty or) toroidal boundary and infinite fundamental group admits a complete hyperbolic metric \cite{Th2}.
+This \textit{Hyperbolization Conjecture} was then proved by Thurston for Haken manifolds \cite{Mor} and later by Perelman in the general case \cite{MT}.
+For $3$-manifolds with toroidal boundary, such as complements of knots in the three-sphere, this hyperbolic metric is unique up to isometry, by the Mostow--Prasad rigidity theorem \cite{Mo, Pr}.
 Hyperbolic geometry can thus provide topological invariants, such as the hyperbolic volume of a knot complement.

-Several knot invariants can be computed from an \textit{ideal triangulation} $X=(T_1,\ldots,T_N,\sim)$ of the knot complement $S^3 \setminus K$, that is to say a gluing of $N$ ideal (i.e. without their vertices) tetrahedra $T_1, \ldots, T_N$ along a pairing of faces $\sim$.
+Several knot invariants can be computed from an \textit{ideal triangulation} $X=(T_1,\ldots,T_N,\sim)$ of the knot complement $S^3 \setminus K$, that is to say a gluing of $N$ ideal (i.e.\ without their vertices) tetrahedra $T_1, \ldots, T_N$ along {with} a pairing of faces $\sim$.
 As a given knot complement admits an infinite number of triangulations, it is therefore natural to look for convenient triangulations with as few tetrahedra as possible.

 The twist knots $K_n$ of Figure \ref{fig:twist:knot} form the simplest infinite family of hyperbolic knots (when $n\geqslant 2$, starting at the figure-eight knot).
 Recall that a knot is \textit{hyperbolic} if its complement admits a complete hyperbolic structure of finite volume.
 In order to study the Teichm\"uller TQFT for the family of twist knots, we thus constructed particularly convenient ideal triangulations of their complements.